efirpo/csharp-testing-review/README.md

 ## Setup

 Clone this Repository.
+OR visit https://github.com/efirpo/csharp-testing-review/ to download.
 Make Sure You Have .Net Installed on Your Machine.
 Open The Folder in Your Text Editor.
 Build in Console with Dotnet Build.
 Run in Console with Dotnet Run.

 ## Technology